-BRIDGE HOME PROGRAM
+BRIDGE HOME PROGRAM Page 116

 PROGRAM OBJECTIVE AND DESCRIPTION: Given the state's rugged and rural landscape, many properties have only one access point via private roads with bridges, a substantial amount of which were damaged or destroyed during the flood.
-Due to the large amount of private, non-county maintained bridges that were damaged affected residents have limited or no access to their homes and some do not have access to evacuation routes.
+Due to the large amount of private, non-county maintained bridges that were damaged affected residents have limited or no access to their homes and some do not have access to evacuation routes or emergency services.
 Homeowners and renters in West Virginia need this specific assistance.
 FEMA Public Assistance may not be available to repair these roads due to their lack of public maintenance, even though they provide critical emergency access to families and homeowners.
-Without the reconstruction of the private roads and bridges, residents will be at high risk when the next disaster occurs.
+Without the reconstruction and mitigation of the private roads and bridges, residents will be at high risk when the next disaster occurs.

 The State will coordinate with WVVOAD to administer the Bridge Home Program.
-Specifically, applicants will apply to the WV VOAD for assistance and WV VOAD will submit the applications of those residences located in Kanawha, Greenbrier, Nicholas and Clay Counties to WVDOC for review.
-WVDOC will review the applications for all eligibility criteria and process for assistance.
+Specifically, applicants will apply to the WV VOAD for assistance and WV VOAD will submit the applications of those residences located in Clay, Fayette, Greenbrier, Jackson, Kanawha, Lincoln, Monroe, Nicholas, Pocahontas, Roane, Summers, and Webster Counties.
 Once an applicant is deemed eligible for assistance, WVDOC will fund the costs of repair.
 WV VOAD will provide the voluntary labor necessary to complete the repairs consistent with all program requirements.
 All bridges will be constructed in compliance with HUD environmental and all other applicable requirements.
 Additionally, bridges will be constructed to mitigate against future damage.